Edmund the Martyr: Passio Sancti Eadmundi

 Abbo named one of Edmund's killers as Hinguar, who can probably be identified with Ivarr inn beinlausi (Ivar the Boneless), son of Ragnar Lodbrok.
 After describing the horrific manner of Edmund's death, the Passio continued the story.
 His severed head was thrown into the wood.
 As Edmund's followers searched for him, calling out "Where are you, friend?" the head answered, Her, her, her ("Here!
 Here!
 Here!") until at last they found it, clasped between a wolf's paws, protected from other animals and uneaten.
 The followers then recovered the head.

 Abbo failed to date these events surrounding Edmund's translation to Beodericsworth, although from his text it can be seen that he believed that the relics had been taken to Beodericsworth by the time that Theodred became Bishop of London in around 926.
 Upon exhumation of the body, a miracle was discovered.
 All the arrow wounds upon Edmund's undecayed corpse had healed and his head was reattached.
 The last recorded inspection of the body whilst at Bury St Edmunds was in 1198.

 The resemblance between the deaths of St Sebastian and St Edmund was remarked upon by Abbo: both saints were attacked by archers, although only Edmund is supposed to have been decapitated.
 His death bears some resemblance to the fate suffered by other saints: St Denis was whipped and beheaded and the body of Mary of Egypt was said to have been guarded by a lion.
 The English medievalist Antonia Gransden described Abbo's Passio as "little more than a hotch-potch of hagiographical commonplaces" and argues that Abbo's ignorance of what actually happened to Edmund would have led him to use aspects of the Lives of well-known saints such as Sebastian and Denis as models for his version of Edmund's martydom.
 Gransden acknowledged that there are some aspects of the story—such as the appearance of the wolf that guards Edmund's head—that do not have exact parallels elsewhere.

 Miracles of St Edmund

-Herman the Archdeacon, who was an excellent Latinist, wrote another hagiography of Edmund, the Miracles of St Edmund, at the end of the eleventh century.
+Herman the Archdeacon, who was an excellent Latinist, wrote another hagiography of Edmund, the Miracles of St Edmund, at the end of the 11th century.
 His original text does not survive, but a shortened version is part of a book dating to around 1100 produced by Bury St Edmunds Abbey, which is composed of Abbo's hagiography, followed by Herman's.
 The hagiographer and musician, Goscelin, soon afterwards produced a revised version of Herman's Miracles, which was hostile to Herman personally.
 Both versions are printed and translated by Tom Licence.